-The Branch's level 2 financial instruments include debt securities, equity shares, and derivative instruments.
-The fair values of level 2 financial instruments are estimated using values obtained from private pricing services and brokers.
-When the quotes from third party pricing services and brokers are not available, internal valuation techniques and inputs as described above in this note will be used to derive the fair value for the financial instruments.
+The Branch's Level 2 financial instruments include debt securities, equity shares and derivative financial instruments.
+The fair values of Level 2 financial instruments are estimated using values obtained from private pricing services and brokers corroborated with internal review as necessary.
+When the quotes from private pricing services and brokers are not available, internal valuation techniques and inputs will be used to derive the fair value for the financial instruments.